Do your sperm pass muster?

 When is it time to seek help?

-Adopting healthy lifestyle practices to promote your fertility — and avoiding things that can damage it — may improve your chances of conceiving.
+Adopting healthy lifestyle practices to promote your fertility — and avoiding things that can damage it — can improve your chances of conceiving.
 If you and your partner haven't gotten pregnant after a year of unprotected sex, however, ask your doctor about a semen analysis.
-A fertility specialist also may be able to identify the cause of the problem and provide treatments that help place you and your partner on the road to parenthood.
+A fertility specialist also might be able to identify the cause of the problem and provide treatments that place you and your partner on the road to parenthood.